ashwanikumar04/good-to-read/delayed-message-processing-kafka.md

-Certainly!
-I've updated the article to include code snippets that demonstrate the strategies and handling mechanisms discussed for Method 1 and other methods.

----

 # Implementing Delayed Message Processing in Apache Kafka

 Delayed message processing is a common requirement in distributed systems.
 This article explores various strategies to implement this feature in Apache Kafka.